robinhood/ticker/README.md

 You can specify how the animations proceed by defining an array of characters in order.
 Each character displayed by Ticker is controlled by this array which dictates how to animate from a starting character to a target character.
 For example, if you just use a basic ASCII character list, when animating from 'A' to 'Z', it will go from 'A' -> 'B' -> ...
 'Z'.
-The character ordering does not wrap around, meaning that to animate from 'Z' to 'A' it will go from 'Z' -> 'Y' -> ... -> 'A'.
+We will perform wrap-around animation when it's faster (e.g. 'Z' to 'A' will just animate 'Z' -> 'A').

 Getting started